rhel-labs/learn-katacoda/sql-server-ansible/intro.md

 # Example Use case:
 Your IT team requires a uniform and streamlined way to install Microsoft SQL Server across multiple RHEL servers.
-The SQL Server instances must also setup using a uniform configuration throughout, and the installation process must be repeatable when more servers come online in the future.
+The SQL Server instances must also be setup using a uniform configuration, and the installation process must be repeatable when more servers come online.